-Syrians still awaiting aid despite ceasefire extension
+Syria ceasefire: Russia, US accuse each other of violations

 An activist with the opposition-aligned group Aleppo Media Center said people are hopeful this initiative will work, even though past agreements -- including a different ceasefire also brokered by the US and Russia earlier this year -- have fallen apart since the conflict began in 2011.

-It's the first time the United States and Russia have forged an agreement that "paves the way for humanitarian aid access" and a no-military zone for people to use the highway, the activist said.
+It's the first time the United States and Russia have forged a deal that "paves the way for humanitarian aid access" and a no-military zone for people to use the highway, the activist said.

 "We are still optimistic this will happen, but no one knows," he said.
 "But so far it's been the best days seen since five-plus years ago.
 This is something promising.
 We shall wait and see what happens."